adriansousapoza/tgmm/docs/index.rst

    :scale: 75%

 =================================
-TorchGMM Documentation
+tgmm Documentation
 =================================

-Welcome to the **TorchGMM** documentation!
+Welcome to the **tgmm** documentation!
 Here you will find:

 - An overview of the :ref:`modules`.
 - Step-by-step guides in the :ref:`tutorials`.